On the Rise Academy: Frequently Asked Questions

 Are DPSCD employees guaranteed admission into the program?

 Our second cohort of On the Rise Academy Fellows and first cohort of Continuing Teachers will be relatively small so unfortunately, we cannot accept all applicants and while we are focused on current employees to participate, admission is not guaranteed.

 How will DPSCD support candidates in passing the Michigan Test for Teacher Certification (MTTC)?

-Fellows must attempt the MTTC in the certification area being pursued by June 30, 2021 and pass the MTTC in the certification area being pursued by August 13, 2021.
+Fellows must pass the MTTC in the certification area prior to Pre-Service Institute (June 2022).
 The District is providing access to online preparation materials, including an e-library that includes practice tests and flashcards through Mometrix's (MDE's recommended vendor for MTTC preparation).
 The e-library can be accessed through the "Mometrix E-library" quick link found here.
 Once admitted and enrolled into the program, participants will have access to additional resources including live test-taking workshops to help participants understand the test format and general test taking strategies, weekly small group study sessions, and content-specific workshops.

 How will participants be trained, coached, and mentored?

 On the Rise Academy uses a practice-based model of teacher preparation that immerses participants in authentic-field based experiences to support rapid learning and development.
 Participants will receive 1:1 and small group coaching that is differentiated to meet participants’ needs.
 Refer to this page for a detailed overview of our training model, including required coursework and field experiences for Fellows and Continuing Teachers.

 What are the time commitments for Fellows during Pre-Service Institute?